All Episodes

 But here is the way the morning session ended.

-The fireworks between Gowdy and Cummings, this is Elijah Cummings of Maryland, who had to go in and try to distract everybody and create some noise because it was obvious that Gowdy was scoring.
+This is Elijah Cummings of Maryland, who had to go in and try to distract everybody and create some noise because it was obvious that Gowdy was scoring.

-These facts directly contradict the statements you made on National Television.
+These facts directly contradict the statements you made on national television.

-This is no, sir, with all due respect, they do not.
+No, sir, with all due respect, they do not.

 We just heard email after email after email about Libya and Benghazi that Sidney Blumenthal sent to the Secretary of State.

-I don't care if he sent it by Morse code, carrier pigeon, smoke signals, the fact that he happened to send it by email is irrelevant.
+I don't care if he sent it by Morse code, carrier pigeon, smoke signals.

 What is relevant is that he was sending information to the Secretary of State.